How we moved to Italy

 by Immobiliare.it

-About agents: there are many Brits working illegally as agents, or “house finders”, in Italy as passing the exam is difficult.
+About agents: there are many English speakers working illegally as so called “house finders”, in Italy as passing the exam is difficult.
 In addition there are no requirements for “estate agents” in the UK, so they think they can work without the training and licensing required here.
 Naturally there are also many who are completely legit.,

 Once we found our house we made an offer through our Realtor.
 First with no deposit.
 Once the offer is accepted you’ll be required to send at least 10% deposit.
 In Italy you can have the house inspected by a Geometra (see below) but it is not like in the US where things are contingent on the outcome.
 There are no estimated values (comps), no inspections services.